-Early Maori spoke of Tirau as a wonderful place to catch the Kereru also known as the native pigeons.
+Early Maori spoke of Tirau as a wonderful place to catch the kereru (native pigeon).

 In 1881 the township was auctioned in 97 half acre allotments.
-The sections ranged in price from £6.12 to £99 in the township and from £6 to £10 for the suburban and rural sections.
+The sections ranged in price from £6.12 to £99 in the township, and from £6 to £10 for suburban and rural sections.

 A second sale was held on March 27th 1912 when the Bank of New Zealand offered a further subdivision of sections to the north of Station Road.

-The Railway, which had reached Morrinsville by 1884, was extended to Tirau and opened on March 8th 1886, then a fortnight later the Tirau to Putaruru section opened.
+Then, a fortnight later, the Tirau to Putaruru section opened.
 By 1894 the Rotorua line was completed and the mail coach service ceased.

-In 1887 Auckland Agricultural Company (formerly McLean & Co) donated 5 acres, and the residents raised 20 pounds to build a small one room and porch school for 213 pounds.
+In 1887 Auckland Agricultural Company (formerly McLean & Co) donated five acres, while residents raised 20 pounds to build a small one room and porch school for 213 pounds.
 The classroom and porch still remain as part of the school to this day.